Superstition in India

+Superstitions in India are prevalent and are based on myths, legends, fables, traditions and stories.

+People stop if a black cat crosses their path, or if someone sneezes, auspicious work is postponed.
 Common superstitions in India today include a black cat crossing the road being bad luck, cutting fingernails/toenails at nighttime is considered to give bad luck, a crow calling meaning that guests are arriving, drinking milk after eating fish causing skin diseases, and itchy palms signaling the arrival of money.

 Overview

 Superstitions are usually attributed to lack of education; however, this has not always been the case in India, as there are many educated people with beliefs considered superstitious by the public.
 Superstitious beliefs and practices vary from one region to another, ranging from harmless practices such as lemon-and-chili to terms in order to ward off the evil eye, to harmful acts like witch-burning.

 Being part of tradition and religion, these beliefs and practices have been passed down from one generation to another for centuries.
 The Indian government has tried to put new laws prohibiting such practices into effect.
 Due to the rich history of superstition, these laws often face a lot of opposition from the general public.
 In 2013, Narendra Dabholkar, an anti-superstition specialist, who was also the founder of the Committee for the Eradication of Blind Faith, was fatally shot by two bikers for requesting the enactment of a law that prohibits black magic.
 Critics argued that the Indian constitution does not prohibit such acts.